ItEndsWithTens/Quinstance/README.txt

 like.
-Set the entity's Filename key to the relative path of another map, containing geometry and/or entities, and see that after being run through Quinstance and compiled, a copy of the other map's contents will have appeared where the func_instance once was.
+Set the entity's Filename key to the relative path of another map, containing geometry and/or entities, and see that after being run through Quinstance and compiled, a copy of the other map's contents will have appeared where the func_instance once was, offset from the entity by the same amount they were offset from their map's origin.

 func_instance